lucylow/Martha_Stewart/README.md

 ## Algorithmic Trading

-* Executing orders using automated pre-programmed trading instructions
+* Executing orders using **automated trading instructions**:
-* Parameters/variables such as time, price, and volume to send small slices of the order (child orders) out to the market over time.
-* They were developed so that traders do not need to constantly watch a stock and repeatedly send those slices out manually.
+   * Parameters so traders do not need to manually watch a stock and traders need to execute large orders in certain markets
+      * Time, price, and volume
+      * Send small slices of the order out to the market over time

+* **Popular Algorithm Examples**
-* Popular Algorithm Examples include Percentage of Volume, Pegged, VWAP, TWAP, Implementation shortfall, Target close.
+   * Percentage of Volume

-* Traders need to execute large orders in markets that cannot support all of the size at once.

-* Audience: investment banks, pension funds, mutual funds, and hedge funds
+   * Pegged
+   * VWAP
+   * TWAP
+   * Implementation shortfall
+   * Target close

+* **Target Audience**
+   * Investment banks
+   * Pension funds
+   * Mutual funds
+   * Hedge funds
 ---

 ## Numerical Methods